Sabbir345/password-management-vault/README.md

 #### Import and Export
 Users can import and export password data to and from CSV files using the Maatwebsite/Excel package.

+#### Category Management
+Users can create category to organize their password data.
+They can view categories on the Category menu dropdown.

 ## Usage
 To use the Password Management Vault, users must first create an account and log in using Laravel/Breeze authentication.
 Once logged in, users can create folders to organize their passwords.
 Passwords can be added to folders manually or imported from a CSV file using the Maatwebsite/Excel package.
 Users can also search for passwords by name.